Schynam/Cyclistic-Case-Study/README.md

-In order to properly aggregate ride-share data, I needed analyze the date stamps for the rides according to their dates and time (https://sparkbyexamples.com/r-programming/dates-and-times-in-r/), and format the calculated "ride length" using the difftime() ](https://docs.google.com/document/d/1TzCqk59_J23D5zNCvwAPSgK-5osp-wVnifsc-VOpCaI/template/preview)
+In order to properly aggregate ride-share data, I needed to analyze the date stamps for the rides according to their dates and time, and format the calculated "ride length" using the difftime().

 Aggregation of Cyclistic's 2023 Ride Data

 ![image](https://github.com/user-attachments/assets/6270f15d-1fca-41fb-9797-02ff37eaee24)

 The next stage aggregates the numbers of members and casual riders.
 Averagely, casual members spend more time on each trip compared to full members.
-The difference in time is almost 10 minutes averagely per ride.
+The difference in time is almost 10 minutes, averagely,  per ride.
 The median ride length also showed casual riders with the larger ride length of over 12 minutes per ride compared with the 8.6 minutes of full members.

 ![image](https://github.com/user-attachments/assets/c85aa761-fa0e-4b10-a288-64435028ea7d)

-Weekly ride summary were ordered by customer type in order to have an idea how the weekly and monthly numbers compare between the customer types.
-The numbers show that casual users spend more time averagely on their ride and the most preferred day for spending time on the bikes is Sundays.
+Weekly ride summary were ordered by customer type to have an idea how the weekly and monthly numbers compare between the customer types.
+The numbers show that casual users spend more time averagely on their rides and the most preferred day for spending time on the bikes is Sundays.
 The second-best day of the week is Saturdays.

 Numbers by days of the week for each User Type